jungomi/master-thesis-proposal/notes.md

 **No,** multiple `present`s should be avoided.
 Actions can be composed and then call `present` manually, or use a dispatcher.

+> How should asynchronous calls be handled inside actions?

+Return a promise and call `present` or further actions when it has been successfully resolved.

 ### State

 State is supposed to trigger actions.
 But when the state is called multiple